The New RTIC Cooler Line vs YETI Coolers

 - Other features

 To sum the last post up.
-We think that both RTIC and YETI coolers are more than deserving of a gold medal, but when it comes to overall value RTIC takes the cake.
+We think that both RTIC and YETI coolers are more than deserving of a gold medal.

 The biggest takeaway from our last post is choose a cooler that suits YOU the best..

 - Do you currently have a YETI hat, or sticker on the back of your truck?
-(I’m talking to you Frat boys): Get a YETI.
+Big fan of YETI?
+Get a YETI.

 - Don’t care, and just want the best bang for your buck?
 Grab an RTIC cooler.

-Both RTIC and YETI coolers are meant to last you an entire lifetime.
+Both RTIC and YETI coolers are meant to last you a lifetime.

 If it doesn’t you either lost the cooler, or you blew a stick of dynamite inside of it.

 One of the aspects you may have noticed is that RTIC changed the color scheme on their soft side coolers.
-Not sure if that was part of the deal in RTIC changing their coolers up, but it’s a noticeable difference from their old coolers, and of course doesn’t hurt ice retention or other features.
+It’s a stylish and noticeable difference, and of course doesn’t hurt ice retention or other key features.

-But if you’re digging the new color scheme of the RTIC softpak the links are below.
+But if you’re preference is more towards one of their new styles the links are below.

 Now – as we can see from all the above YETI is the bigger, more well-known brand.
 Hence, they have a lot more available sizes when it comes to their product line.
-We talked about this in our old RTIC vs YETI post (towards the end of the post), and to summarize…if you need a specific size and only YETI offers it then it looks like you’ve made your decision on a cooler between the two (YETI).
+We talked about this in our old RTIC vs YETI post.

 New RTIC Products